ax-crew/docs/src/content/docs/examples/examples.md

 ---
-title: Example Use Cases
+title: Simple Examples
-description: Explore examples of how to use AxCrew in different scenarios
+description: Examples of how to use AxCrew in different scenarios
 ---

-# Example Use Cases
+# Simple Examples

 This page showcases various examples of how to use AxCrew in different scenarios.